 Instructions

-- Put the sugar, corn syrup and cream in a non-stick medium pot.
+- Put the sugar, corn syrup, and cream in a non-stick medium pot.

-- Have your candy thermometer, cubed butter and vanilla right there ready to add when it's time.
+- Have your candy thermometer, cubed butter, and vanilla right there, ready to add when it's time.

-- Bring the contents of your pot to a boil over medium heat stirring here and there so the sugar incorporates and doesn't burn to the bottom of the pan.
+- Bring the contents of your pot to a boil over medium heat, stirring here and there so the sugar incorporates and doesn't burn to the bottom of the pan.

 - Once boiling, attach the candy thermometer to the side of the pan.
-Continue to cook the caramel until it reaches 250 degrees for a softer caramel or to 260 for a firm caramel.
+Continue to cook the caramel until it reaches 250 degrees for a softer caramel or 260 for a firm caramel.

-- Pour the caramel into the prepared pan and allow to cool on the counter top for a few hours.
+- Pour the caramel into the prepared pan and allow to cool on the countertop for a few hours.

-- Lift the caramel out by the foil and cut into pieces using a sharp knife.
-It may be helpful to chill your caramel in the fridge just until cold to make the cutting easier.
+- Lift the caramel out by the foil and cut into pieces using a sharp knife.ย It may be helpful to chill your caramel in the fridge just until cold to make the cutting easier.

 - Wrap each caramel in a foil candy wrapper.